Guide to STAR Measures

 Quality Improvement Methodologies

-Healthcare organizations successful in STAR improvement implement systematic quality improvement methodologies that enable rapid testing and scaling of effective interventions.23,24
+Healthcare organizations successful in Star improvement implement systematic quality improvement methodologies that enable rapid testing and scaling of effective interventions.
+The PDSA cycle enables teams to learn quickly and embed data-driven change into operational workflows without disrupting routine care delivery.

 PDSA Framework Application

-Plan: Identify specific STAR measure performance gaps and design targeted interventions.²³
+Plan: Identify specific Star measure performance gaps and design targeted interventions.

-Do: Implement small-scale pilots with defined populations and timeframes.²³
+Do: Implement small-scale pilots with defined populations and timeframes.

-Study: Analyze performance data and assess intervention effectiveness.²³
+Study: Analyze performance data and assess intervention effectiveness.

-Act: Scale successful interventions or modify based on learning.²³
+Act: Scale successful interventions or modify based on learning.

-3. Study: Analyze screening completion rates and provider satisfaction.²³
+Study: Analyze screening completion rates and provider satisfaction.

-4. Act: Expand successful reminder system across entire eligible population.²³
+Act: Expand successful reminder system across entire eligible population.

 Lean Six Sigma Applications

-Lean Six Sigma methodologies provide structured approaches to eliminating waste and reducing variation in processes critical to STAR measure performance.²³
+Lean Six Sigma methodologies provide structured approaches to eliminating waste and reducing variation in processes that affect Star measure performance.

 Define, Measure, Analyze, Improve, Control (DMAIC) Process

-• Define: Specify STAR measure improvement objectives and scope.²³
+• Define: Specify Star measure improvement objectives and scope

-• Measure: Establish baseline performance and identify process capabilities.²³
+• Measure: Establish baseline performance and identify process capabilities

-• Analyze: Determine root causes of performance gaps and variation.²³
+• Analyze: Determine root causes of performance gaps and variation

-• Improve: Implement solutions and optimize process design.²³
+• Improve: Implement solutions and optimize process for efficiency and quality

-• Control: Sustain improvements through monitoring and standardization.²³
+• Control: Sustain improvements through ongoing monitoring and standardization of successes

 Population Health Management Strategies

-Effective STAR performance requires sophisticated population health management capabilities that identify, stratify, and intervene with members across the risk spectrum.
+Effective Star performance requires advanced population health management (PHM) capabilities that identify, stratify, and proactively intervene with members across the risk spectrum.14,16

 Risk Stratification Framework

-• Rising-Risk Members: Early intervention and prevention programs.
+• Rising-Risk Members: Early intervention and chronic disease prevention programs

-• Stable Members: Maintenance care and engagement initiatives.
+• Stable Members: Maintenance care with engagement initiatives

-• Healthy Members: Prevention and wellness program participation.
+• Healthy Members: Preventive and wellness program participation

 Intervention Targeting

-By analyzing multiple data sources, predictive models can be used to target specific member populations, increase engagement, and improve overall health outcomes.¹⁵
+By analyzing multiple data sources, predictive models can be used to target specific member populations, increase engagement, and improve overall health outcomes.

 Predictive Analytics and Risk Stratification